wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 ### Multi-platform (VMWare, mainframe)

    <a target="_blank" href="https://www.youtube.com/watch?v=nZqAAjHI0c4&t=10m" title="Running Consul on Kubernetes and Beyond">VIDEO</a>:
-   Almost all enterprises also have legacy applications running VMware or in a mainframe.
+   Many enterprises also have legacy applications running VMware or in a mainframe.

    That's where Hashicorp Consul comes in, with <a target="_blank" href="https://www.consul.io/use-cases/multi-platform-service-mesh">multi-platform/cloud</a>